wanghalan/dspg22_osm-tester/README.md

 # dspg22_osm-tester
-If you are trying to merge osm data, how do you know that the merged files are working successfully?
+If you are trying to merge [Open Street Map (OSM)](https://www.openstreetmap.org/#map=5/38.007/-95.844) data, how do you know that the merged files are working successfully?
 Don't worry, this repository might save you some work

 Usage
 ---